Bernie Swaine—founder of the pre-eminent lecture agency in the world, Washington Speakers Bureau—comes from simple, humble, and resilient stock.

-He attended Washington-Lee High School in Arlington.
 Inspired by his high school football coach, Bernie planned on a career in college athletics.
-He earned his undergraduate (Bachelor of Science) and master’s degrees from George Washington University.
+He earned his undergraduate and master’s degrees from George Washington University.
 In the last few months of graduate work, he met his lifelong partner, Paula, a special education teacher.
-They married in 1975 and started a family.
-After graduation, Bernie’s worked as the intramural director and then served a tenure as GW’s Assistant Athletic Director.
+The two of them started a family during Bernie’s five-year tenure as GW’s Assistant Athletic Director.

 At GW, Bernie created one of the first college athletic marketing programs in the country.
 He also managed the baseball team; its performance was so strong that the team made it to the N.C.A.A tournament for the first time in 20 years.
 By the time Bernie reached his early thirties, he was well-prepared to become GW’s Athletic Director upon his boss’s imminent retirement.